molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 3: Calculate QC metrics on raw data

-In this step, Fastqc, quality control (QC) metrics are calculated for the raw sequencing data.
+In this step (Fastqc), quality control (QC) metrics are calculated for the raw sequencing data.
 This is done using the tool FastQC.
 This tool will run a series of tests on the input file.
 The output is a text file containing the output data which is used to create a summary in the form of several HTML pages with graphs for each test.
 Both the text file and the HTML document provide a flag for each test: pass, warning or fail.
 This flag is based on criteria set by the makers of this tool.
 Warnings or even failures do not necessarily mean that there is a problem with the data, only that it is unusual compared to the used criteria.
 It is possible that the biological nature of the sample means that this particular bias is to be expected.

 **Toolname:** FastQC
 **Scriptname:** Fastqc